jackyhuynh/MyCeePlusPlusKB/resources/coding_style.md

-# COSC Program Documentation and Style Recommended
+# Template for Coding Styles

 Ensuring your code is professionally styled is crucial in this course.
 Here's a summary of the documentation and style requirements that will influence 20% of your grade for each programming assignment: